Guidance for Industry and FDA Staff - Class II Special Controls Guidance Document: AFP-L3 Immunological Test Systems

 U.S. Department of Health and Human Services

 Office of In Vitro Diagnostic Device Evaluation and Safety

 Written comments and suggestions may be submitted at any time for Agency consideration to the Division of Dockets Management, Food and Drug Administration, 5630 Fishers Lane, Room 1061, (HFA-305), Rockville, MD, 20852.
 Alternatively, electronic comments may be submitted to Regulations.gov.
 Please identify your comments with the Docket No. 2005D-0342 .
 Comments may not be acted upon by the Agency until the document is next revised or updated.

 Additional copies are available from the Internet.
-You may also send an e-mail request to firstname.lastname@example.org to receive an electronic copy of the guidance or send a fax request to 301-827-8149 to receive a hard copy.
+You may also send an e-mail request to CDRH-Guidance@fda.hhs.gov to receive a copy of the guidance.
 Please use the document number (1570) to identify the guidance you are requesting.

 Table of Contents

 - THE CONTENT AND FORMAT OF AN ABBREVIATED 510(K) SUBMISSION